Emirates put a shower on the A380. Here's the seat that wastes it.

 - First Class — 14 private suites on the upper deck (rows 1–4)

-Emirates First Class on the A380 isn't just a seat — it's a private suite with floor-to-ceiling sliding doors, a personal minibar, a vanity mirror with lighting, and a seat that converts to a fully flat bed.
-Each suite also comes with a personal entertainment screen up to 32 inches.
+Emirates First Class on the A380 is a private suite with floor-to-ceiling sliding doors, a personal minibar, a vanity mirror, and a seat that converts to a fully flat bed.
+Each suite has its own entertainment screen up to 32 inches.

 And then there's the shower.
-Yes, Emirates has two actual shower spas on the A380, available exclusively to First Class passengers.
-Each passenger gets five minutes of hot water at 40,000 feet.
-It's surreal and wonderful.
+Emirates fits two shower spas on the A380, for First Class passengers only.
+Each passenger gets five minutes of hot water at altitude, booked with the crew after boarding.

 -

-Suite 2A and 2K — The window suites in row 2 are widely considered the best on the aircraft.
-They're behind the front bulkhead, so you don't have anyone in front of you, and they're positioned for maximum privacy.
-Row 1 is good too but is closest to the boarding door and galley, which means slightly more noise during boarding and meal service.
+Suites 2A and 2K — The window suites in row 2 are widely considered the best on the aircraft.
+They sit behind the front bulkhead with no suite ahead of them, positioned for maximum privacy.
+Row 1 is good too, but it's closest to the boarding door and forward galley, so expect a little more movement during boarding and meal service.

 -